Mahnaz Afshar: Producing

 In November 2012, Afshar produced a charity concert by Roozbeh Nematollahi at the Milad Tower Convention Center to aid earthquake victims in Azerbaijan.
 The event, attended by filmmakers, actors, and athletes, was named Daroog.
 Nematollahi performed songs including Ey Vatan, Toei Niazam, Agar Ye Rooz Biay Soragham, Tazehtarin Zakhm-e Delam, Bazamadeh-am, Gol-e Yas, Nafas Keshidan Sakhteh, Khalij-e Fars, and Khaak-e Vatanam.

-Talent Show Judging
+Talent show judging

 In 2019, Afshar served as a judge on the television talent show Persia's Got Talent, which sparked varied reactions and discussions on social media.

-Legal Issues
+Legal issues

 Mahnaz Afshar faces legal charges in Iran for supporting the Girls of Revolution Street and criticizing mandatory hijab laws, with accusations of encouraging corruption and immorality.
 Her advocacy for prisoners such as Yasaman Aryani and Mohammad Ali Taheri, as well as her opposition to child marriage, has drawn significant criticism from Iranian conservatives.
 She also faces open legal cases with charges including spreading falsehoods and propaganda against the state.

+On 2 February 2026, Afshar boycotted the Fajr Film Festival in protest of the government's handling of the 2025–2026 Iranian protests.